-This building is located near the pond and is an ideal location for classes, outreach and meetings.
+The Kennedy Observation Building is located near the pond and is an ideal location for classes, outreach and meetings.

 The blind, named for donors Ray and Eleanor Smiley, is a structure that allows observers to view waterfowl and other aquatic life at the observation pond without disturbing them.

 This building provides space for experimentation of aquatic habitats.